Code-Institute-Submissions/amcali-project-2/README.md

 1. Navigation Drop Down Menu:
     1. Click on the Navigation menu and a drop down of the available webpages are visible for user selection: About; What is UVI; UVI Around the World; Summary.
     2. Click on each of the navigation drop down menu items, and find that only the respective webpage will appear.
+    - Issues: On clicking any navigation menu item, the selected tab becomes dark-blue (Bootstrap default setting).

 2. Video:
     1. Open the website link to view the "About" page appear as the homepage.